José Tagle: Philippine Revolution

 The flag of the K.K.K.

 José Tagle played a significant role in the opening battle of the Philippine Revolution in Cavite.

 According to General Emilio Aguinaldo's account of the battle, Tagle, then head of Barangay Pilar of Imus, first came to his headquarters at Cavite El Viejo on September 1, 1896, to ask for his help in raiding Imus.
 Together, they proceeded to the town accompanied with a brass band.
-The friars headed by Friar Eduarte and the Gurdia Civil saw them approaching and fled towards the Imus Hacienda, where they were subsequently subdued.
+The friars headed by Friar Eduarte and the Guardia Civil saw them approaching and fled towards the Imus Hacienda, where they were subsequently subdued.

 The second time Aguinaldo met Tagle was on September 3, 1896, when the latter went to his headquarters to ask again for reinforcements against the impending attack by strong Spanish forces from Manila then massing off Bacoor.
 The resulting battle ended in the defeat of the Spaniards by the Spanish General Ernesto de Aguirre, and the capture of his sword or sable del mando crafted in Toledo, Spain.
 Aguinaldo used the sword as his command throughout the Revolution.

 In recognition of his contribution to the victory in Imus, Aguinaldo appointed Tagle as Municipal Captain of the town with the authority to choose his companions in establishing the government and organizing a revolutionary army in Imus.